ClementNerma/Rave/docs/books/hybrid.md

 println!(account1 + 20); // Prints: "1020"
 ```

 There are though some operators that can't return any type.
 These are the logical operators, which must return a boolean.
-Here is the list :
+Here is the array :

 * `%equal` (`==`)
 * `%greater` (`>`)